alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 - learn useful techniques
 - learn how to prevent errors & pitfalls
 - better understand its internals
-- be able to overcome a presented challenge
+- be able to overcome challenges

 - - -